 - Pure maple syrup: You can also use agave syrup, or omit the maple syrup altogether, depending on the level of sweetness you're looking for.

-Get your oven preheated to 175°C (350°F) before you get to making the tart crust.
+Get your oven preheated to 175°C (350°F) before you get to make the tart crust.
 Then it’s as simple as adding all of the crust ingredients to a food processor.
 Add the pistachios first and blitz them to break them down a little before adding in the remaining ingredients and blending to a dough consistency.

 Once you have your dough, you’ll want to press half of the mixture into the sides of the pan first, and then press the remaining half into the base of the pan (pictured below).
 Lastly use a fork to prick several holes into the crust to ensure air does not build up underneath it whilst baking.
 Next bake the crust for 12-15 minutes until slightly browned, then allow to cool (do not remove the tart from the tin).